 “The spotted-thighed frog is obviously very mobile.
-Already it’s managed to travel more than 2000 kilometres and set up a colony in Streaky Bay.
+Already it’s managed to travel more than 2000 kilometers and set up a colony in Streaky Bay.
 But its considerable tolerance of salinity and potential ability to withstand high temperatures could lead to further geographic spread, and if not controlled, it could extend further eastward into the Murray-Darling Basin,” Assoc Prof Keppel says.

 “It’s vital that we continue to protect Australia’s biodiversity.
 Preventing further dispersal of the spotted-thighed frog is a high conservation priority.

 “The state government should consider managing the invasive population of spotted-thighed frogs at Streaky Bay.
 This should include education programs to inform people about what to do if they find a frog, as well as the feasibility of exterminating the population in South Australia.